-- > Identifies all academic courses, military courses, and qualifications completed
+- Identifies all academic courses, military courses, and qualifications completed

 - Provides grades (if applicable)

 - Identifies dates of completion

 - Can supplement the JST

-CG-4082: Request from admin
+CG-4082: Request from administrative office

-Transcripts record all education courses and training-even those attended while not in the "line of duty".
+Transcripts record all education courses and training-even those completed outside the military.
 They identify competencies and strengths along with how they might apply to various civilian career paths.
 When using Tuition Assistance (TA), the school is required to provide the information on courses and grades to the Service who in turn will supply the information for the JST.